All Episodes

 Sarah Carter is with us, investigative reporter, Fox News contributor, David Schoen, civil rights criminal defense attorney.

-Four innocent people went to jail, two died in prison.
+Four innocent people went to jail.

-Ultimately, the judge awarded over a hundred million dollars uh because of of Muller holding back the evidence in that case, uh, but yet he's a man beyond reproach, we're told.
+Ultimately, the judge awarded over $100 million because of Mueller holding back the evidence in that case.

 This is why it is so important for the public to understand who Mueller really is.

-Because if you just go by statements made by lawmakers, um, you know, but on both sides of the aisle, both Republicans and Democrats, uh as well as others who uh allowed Mueller, you'll never know the truth about what happened in Muller, you know, in Mueller's past cases,
+Because if you just go by statements made by lawmakers on both sides of the aisle, both Republicans and Democrats, as well as others who allowed Mueller, you'll never know the truth about what happened in Mueller, you know, in Mueller's past cases or Andrew Weissman's past cases or the 13 people that are sitting on the special counsel who have been very, I guess, adamant about their stance with the Democratic Party,

 But also, where is this investigation going in the future?